stuartlynne/solar12vups/README.md

 *Renogy Wanderer 10A PWM Charge Controllers* with the *Renogy BT-1 Bluetooth Module*.

-The Solar12VUPS hardware and application was designed to provide a reliable power source for low power devices that can run off 12V or via buck converters 5V and 24V.
+The Solar12VUPS hardware and application was designed to provide a reliable power source for Low-power devices that can run off 12V or via buck converters at 5V and 24V.

 My specific use case is to monitor the status of multiple 12Vdc UPS implemented with a *Renogy Wanderer 10A PWM Charge Controller* and *Eco-Worthy 8Ah LiFePO4 Batteries*.